indiepopart/okta-blog/_source/_posts/2020-09-04-spring-session.md

 ```shell
 ./mvnw compile jib:dockerBuild
 ```
 Start all the services again, and repeat the re-dispatch test.
+You will see a lot of connection errors until the database is up.
-The session should be maintained after changing the node.
+Now the session should be maintained after changing the node.
 You can inspect the session data in the adminer UI at http://localhost:8090.
 Login with `root` and `MYSQL_ROOT_PASSWORD` set in the `docker-compose.yml`